splinesoft/SSDataSources/README.md

     // the table in response to data changes.
     // This also sets the table's `dataSource` property. self.elementDataSource.tableView = self.tableView;

-    // Sometimes it's nice to add a view that automatically
-    // shows when the data source is empty and
-    // hides when the data source has items.
-    UILabel *noItemsLabel = [UILabel new];
-    noItemsLabel.text = @"No Items";
-    noItemsLabel.font = [UIFont boldSystemFontOfSize:18.0f];
-    noItemsLabel.textAlignment = NSTextAlignmentCenter;
-    self.elementDataSource.emptyView = noItemsLabel;

 }
 @end
 ```